TwoClocks/coroutine-benchmarks/README.md

 in `src\lib.rs` you can change which CPUs things run on.

-The benchmark code generates html output reports.
+The benchmark suite generates html output reports.
 They are in the `target` directory someplace.
 The R code that generates these graphs is in `graphs`.